 Anyone who reaches our doors in need of one of our services is always welcomed, no one is turned away.

-For over 39 years we have served the local Long Beach Community by offering food, diapers, legal aid, clothing, and more to anyone in need.
+For over 40 years, we have served the local Long Beach Community by offering food, diapers, legal aid, clothing, and more to anyone in need.
 We are the only agency in Long Beach that provides hot meals every day of the week, a public restroom, and a food bank five days a week.
 Our programs include a food bank distribution featuring fresh produce and non-perishable items, a weekly diaper giveaway, pet food, hygiene kits, clothing, household furniture and goods, public bathrooms, holiday community events, legal clinic, low-income housing units, our Men's Program, and other essentials.

 It all started with one man’s passion for service.